Protection of the environment and conservation of natural resources.

 On Earth Day 2017, LAWA, in partnership with LASAN, launched an organics recycling pilot program in Terminals 7 and 8 at LAX.
 The program collects food waste generated from a targeted sample of restaurants and other airport concessionaires.
 Following collection, the food waste is transported to an offsite facility for conversion into natural gas using an anaerobic digestion process.

 Since late 2013, LAWA has partnered with Food Donation Connection, HMS Host, and Hudson Group to collect and donate unsold, ready-to-eat food items from the Central Terminal Area to local community service organizations.
 In 2015, the program received the prestigious Los Angeles County Green Leadership Award for demonstrating "outstanding and innovative environmental sustainability" while benefiting homeless and low-income families and individuals.
-In 2016, the program donated 75,479 individual food items, which amounted to 35 tons of donations.
-LAWA continues to encourage other airport concessionaires to participate in the program.
+In 2020, LAWA adopted the LAX Food Donation Policy requires businesses that sell or distribute food at LAX to implement a surplus edible food recovery strategy and report to LAWA annually the quantity of food donated via that strategy.